-In order to achieve the objectives, the consultant will be required to:
+In order to achieve these objectives, the consultant will be required to:

-- A. Review all the relevant literature, including legislation, regulations, institutional assessments, PIMS Guidelines, other technical work that will directly inform the PIMS Training Programme curriculum. - B. Review the results from the first round of training, conduct interviews with a representative sample of trainees who participated in that round; the project administrators, and PIMSEC; and develop a set of recommendations and strategic plan applicable to future rounds. - C. Implement a project management training programme to a varied cross section of public sector employees including, but not limited to the general project management discipline: - Definition of the role that projects and project management play in accomplishing the country's strategic objectives, as well as the Sustainable Development Goals. - Assess major schedule, cost, and performance risk elements and understand the approach for managing risks using qualitative as well as quantitative techniques. - Establish ways of monitoring schedule and cost performance using earned value techniques. - Determine key elements of a communications plan to keep stakeholders abreast of progress, problems, and controls. - Use project management software to plan, implement, control, and report on a project. - Establish a closeout strategy that will maximize the value of the project experience to the country by capturing best practices and lessons learned. - D. Ensure that the following modules2 are incorporated into the training plan:

-Note: This plan must provide step-by-step instructions for each stage of the project cycle i.e. the process that is required to complete each stage.

-- Module 1: Project Fundamentals

-- Module 2: Proposals, Bidding and Procurement; Project Overview

-- Module 3: Project Structure

-- Module 4: Resource Management

-- Module 5: Project Personnel

-- Module 6: Project Communications and Organizational Issues

-- Module 7: Monitoring and Evaluation this module should present methodologies for both performance as well as results-based monitoring.
+- A. Review all the relevant literature, including legislation, regulations, institutional assessments, PIMS Guidelines, other technical work that will directly inform the PIMS Training Programme curriculum. - B. Implement a project management training programme to a varied cross section of public sector employees including, but not limited to the general project management discipline: - Definition of the role that projects and project management play in accomplishing the country's strategic objectives, as well as the Sustainable Development Goals. - Assess major schedule, cost, and performance risk elements and understand the approach for managing risks using qualitative as well as quantitative techniques. - Establish ways of monitoring schedule and cost performance using earned value techniques. - Determine key elements of a communications plan to keep stakeholders abreast of progress, problems, and controls. - Use project management software to plan, implement, control, and report on a project. - Establish a closeout strategy that will maximize the value of the project experience to the country by capturing best practices and lessons learned. - C. Ensure that the following modules2 are incorporated into the training plan: Note: This plan must provide step-by-step instructions for each stage of the project cycle i.e. the process that is required to complete each stage. - Module 1: Project Fundamentals - Module 2: Proposals, Bidding and Procurement; Project Overview - Module 3: Project Structure - Module 4: Resource Management - Module 5: Project Personnel - Module 6: Project Communications and Organizational Issues - Module 7: Monitoring and Evaluation this module should present methodologies for both performance as well as results-based monitoring.